oxford-pharmacoepi/Tidy-R-packages-with-OMOP/README.md

 This github repo contains the code to deploy [The omopverse developer book](https://oxford-pharmacoepi.github.io/DeveloperBook/).

-If you want to contribute to the book please open a Pull Request.

-If you want to suggest or discuss any content of the book please [open an issue](https://github.com/oxford-pharmacoepi/DeveloperBook/issues/new).
+## Contributing to the Project

+Please see our [Contributing Guidelines](./.github/CONTRIBUTING.md) for more information on how to contribute.

+## Citation

-- To add citation when the book is ready
+To add citation when the book is ready